P2463: Diesel Particulate Filter Restriction - Soot Accumulation

 Most Reported On

 P2463 is an OBD-II diagnostic trouble code meaning “Diesel Particulate Filter Restriction - Soot Accumulation.”
-The DPF has excessive soot accumulation and needs a forced regeneration.
-This code is most commonly reported on 2013-2025 RAM 2500 (Big Horn, Laramie, Laramie Longhorn, Limited, Limited Longhorn, Lone Star, Rebel, SLT, Tradesman), 2010-2020 Land Rover Discovery, and 2009-2018 Jaguar XF, plus 19 other vehicles, with repair costs ranging from $200 to $4,000.
+This diesel emissions code means the engine computer has detected that the diesel particulate filter (DPF) is restricted by excessive soot buildup.
+The DPF traps soot from the exhaust and periodically burns it off during a regeneration cycle; the computer monitors exhaust back-pressure to judge how full it is.
+When soot accumulates beyond a programmed threshold — often because regeneration hasn't completed successfully — this code sets.
+You may notice reduced power, more frequent regeneration, higher fuel use, or a limp/derate mode if the restriction worsens.
+This code is most commonly reported on 2013-2025 RAM 2500 (Big Horn, Laramie, Laramie Longhorn, Limited, Limited Longhorn, Lone Star, Rebel, SLT, Tradesman), 2010-2020 Land Rover Discovery, and 2009-2018 Jaguar XF, plus 24 other vehicles, with repair costs ranging from $150 to $4,000.

 Common Causes